|Win Percentage:||Getting Stat...|

 Form four sets of cards of the same suit from King to Ace within the Columns.

-Using one deck, each of seven Columns are dealt 4 cards - 3 face down and the last card face up.
+Using one deck, each of seven Columns is dealt 4 cards - 3 face down and the last card face up.

 Every click on the Stock will deal 1 card to each Column.
 Click on the Stock after no more moves are possible (or desirable) in the layout.
 All Columns must contain at least 1 card before you may deal cards from the Stock.
 There are no redeals.